-Level 1 (Full Activation):
+• Level 1 (Full Activation):

 This is the highest level, reserved for major incidents or disasters requiring a full-scale response.
-All available EOC staff, Emergency Support Functions (ESFs), and relevant agencies are activated.
-The EOC could be open up to 24 hours a day.
+All available EOC staff, Emergency Support Functions (ESFs), and relevant agencies are activated, and the EOC operates 24/7.

 Level 2 (Partial Activation):